Angevin Empire: Richard I and Philip II

-In 1188, Raymond attacked again, joined by the Lusignans, vassals of Richard.
-It was rumoured that Henry himself had financed the revolts.
+In 1188 Raymond attacked again, joined by the Lusignans, vassals of Richard.
+It was rumoured that Henry had financed the revolts.
 Philip attacked Henry in Normandy and captured strongholds in Berry, then they met to discuss peace again.
 Henry refused to make Richard his heir, with one story reporting that Richard said "Now at last, I must believe what I had always thought impossible."

 Henry's plans collapsed.
-Richard paid homage to Philip for the continental lands his father held then they attacked Henry together.
+Richard paid homage to Philip for the continental lands his father held, then they attacked Henry together.
 The Aquitanians refused to help whilst the Bretons seized the opportunity to attack him too.
-Henry's birthplace, Le Mans, was captured and Tours fell.
 Henry was encircled at Chinon and was compelled to surrender.
 He gave a large tribute in money to Philip and swore that all his subjects in France and England would recognise Richard as their lord.
-Henry died two days later, after learning John, the only son that had previously never betrayed him, had joined Richard and Philip.
+Henry died two days later after learning that his son John had joined Richard and Philip.
 He was buried in Fontevraud Abbey.

-Eleanor, who had been Henry's hostage since the 1173–4 revolt, was freed while Rhys ap Gruffydd, ruler of Deheubarth in South Wales, began to reconquer the parts of Wales that Henry had annexed.
+Eleanor, who had been Henry's hostage since the revolt, was freed while Rhys ap Gruffydd, ruler of Deheubarth in South Wales, began to reconquer the parts of Wales that Henry had annexed.
 Richard was crowned King Richard I of England in Westminster Abbey in November 1189, and had already been installed as Duke of Normandy, Count of Anjou and Duke of Aquitaine.
-Richard demanded Philip surrender the Vexin but then the issue was settled when Richard announced he would marry Alys, Philip's sister.
+Richard demanded Philip surrender the Vexin, but then the issue was settled when Richard announced he would marry Philip's sister Alys.
 Richard also recognised Auvergne as being in Philip's royal demesne and not as part of the Duchy of Aquitaine, as Henry had claimed.
-The two lion kings, William the Lion, King of Scotland, and Richard, opened negotiations to revoke the Treaty of Falaise and an agreement was reached.
+King William of Scotland and Richard opened negotiations to revoke the Treaty of Falaise, and an agreement was reached.